How to identify and help students with eating disorders.

 It’s highly likely that the student may refuse to accept help or even acknowledge the issue.
 In this case, it can’t be forced, and there is nothing you can do to force someone in to help.
 Keep an eye on the student for any follow-up, and ensure that they are aware you are there to listen if ever needed.

 In some cases, students may find it easier to come to you first.
 By making the first move they may feel more in control of the situation, removing the aspect of their choices being made for them.

 Create safe spaces for them to speak with you.
-Suggest them staying after class to discuss schoolwork, encourage them to speak with you about any fears or troubles they may be having and maybe start with the simple question;
+Suggest them stay after class to discuss schoolwork, encourage them to speak with you about any fears or troubles they may be having and maybe start with a simple question.

 Avoid an outright discussion about weight and food as this could easily scare the child.
 Instead, focus on listening to them, and work on building up your mutual trust.
 You may be the only person who’s actually listening to them and for that, they’ll be very grateful.

 When to get pastoral care involved.

 If a child is raising concern it’s important that you contact the person in charge of pastoral care within your facility.
 It may be the case they’re already aware of the issue, or they may enlist your help in regards to ‘keeping an eye’ on the student.

 “It can be daunting and scary to deal with a student with an eating disorder.”